Image courtesy of Library of Congress

 On this date, the House passed the Permanent Apportionment Act of 1929

-of Alabama, who doubted its constitutionality, described the plan as “an abdication and surrender of vital fundamental powers.”
+of Alabama, who doubted its constitutionality, had earlier described the plan as “the abdication and surrender of the vital fundamental powers vested in the Congress of the United States by the Constitution itself.”
 In 1941, Congress adopted the current formula for reapportioning House seats.